JaafarRammal/jaafarrammal.github.io/docs/pages/projects.md

 <small>Jan 2021 - Apr 2021</small>

 This project was part of Year 3 Digital System Design at Imperial College, and was done in pairs with Marian Lukac.
 The goal was to design a hardware accelerator for a complex mathematical function, which involved CORDIC, pipelining, DMA, and other hardware concepts on a Cyclone V FPGA.
-You can learn more by checking our [project report](https://www.jaafarrammal.com/assets/projects/dsd.pdf).
+You can learn more by checking our project report (kindly email me to request access).

 ## MIPS-C Compiler